GLL: A Differentiable Graph Learning Layer for Neural Networks: Training Details

 Prior to GLL-based fully supervised training for the CIFAR-10 dataset, we initialize the network's feature encoder using pre-trained weights from SimCLR (\cite{chen2020simple, chen2020big}).
-SimCLR is a framework for contrastive learning of visual representations.
+SimCLR is a framework for self-supervised contrastive learning of visual representations.
 For a neural network $f$ and a minibatch of $m$ samples $\{\x_1,\x_2,\ldots,\x_m\}$, each $\x_k$ is augmented into pairs $\tilde{\x}_{2k-1}, \tilde{\x}_{2k}$.
 These are processed through the network: $\z_{2k-1} = f(\tilde{\x}_{2k-1}), \z_{2k} = f(\tilde{\x}_{2k})$.
 The SimCLR loss is defined as:

 where $\tau$ is a temperature parameter, and $g(\z_i,\z_j) = \z_i^\top \z_j / (\|\z_i\|\|\z_j\|)$ is the cosine similarity.
+Essentially, SimCLR teaches the network to increase the similarity between embedded pairs and reduce the similarity between the other embedded pairs.
 It is worth noting that the cosine similarity used in the SimCLR loss \eqref{eq: SimCLR_loss} closely resembles the similarity measure we employ when constructing graphs in graph Laplace learning.
 This similarity suggests that the feature vectors generated by a network trained with SimCLR already possess a favorable clustering structure.
 Consequently, utilizing SimCLR to pretrain the feature encoder in our network can significantly reduce the difficulty of subsequent training stages.

+In the supervised setting, SupCon (\cite{khosla2020supervised}) can be used instead of SimCLR.
+With full access to the underlying labels, the goal is now to maximize the similarity between all embedded pairs within the same class and minimize the similarity of samples across classes.
+The loss function is